TheDarkWolfer/Enchanted-Dream/README.md

 ![Smithing Table Recipes](https://github.com/TheDarkWolfer/Enchanted-Dream/blob/main/Recipe.PNG)

 here are the things I plan on adding (separated in categories) - These will come at their own pace, because *some* of them I know will be an absolute pain in the backside to make work.
 This list is ***extremely*** prone to change.
+Now has compatibility with my other datapack "plague", where you can use a plague scroll to trigger an outbreak.

 So, umm, this to-do list is outdated, but I'll leave it there as a souvenir...
 ![To-Do list](https://github.com/TheDarkWolfer/Enchanted-Dream/blob/main/Trello_List.png)